Skip to main content

 Step by step:

-1. User clicks the Update button on a plugin
+1. User clicks the Update button on a node

-2. Frontend sends POST /plugins with the plugin spec and upgrade: true
+2. Frontend sends POST /nodes with the node spec and upgrade: true

 3. Backend captures the current venv state (for rollback)

-4. Backend runs uv pip compile with --upgrade-package targeting only the plugin package
+4. Backend runs uv pip compile with --upgrade-package targeting only the node package

 5. Backend syncs the environment with the newly resolved dependencies